mainwp/mainwp-child/readme.txt

 * Added: Server Information items
 * Added: New Subject text box to support email in Branding Extension
 * Added: Support themes using invalid screen functions
-* Tweaked: Support new version of BackupWordpress plugin version
+* Tweaked: Support new version of BackupWordPress plugin version
 * Updated: Added support in Client Reports Extension for BackWPup backups

 = 3.1 - 2-17-16 =